Sailing on the Tide

 Special Events

-Discover Sailing atr Arnside.
-We run Try Sailing Days each year usually in May to give a people a chance to go out with an instructor or experienced sailor and see Arnside from the water.
+Discover Sailing at Arnside.
+We run Try Sailing Days each year usually in May to give a people a chance to go out on the estuary and see Arnside from the water.
 We take people sailing across the estuary from the slipway opposite the Albion..
 The event is free.
-In 2023 , 70 people took part in our Try Out Day.

 Our Clubhouse and bar overlooking the Promenade and Estuary wash open afterwards for refreshments giving people a chance to look inside.